-40.9 Button Operation Preference
+40.9 Button Operation Preferences

-To accommodate 2 methods of favorite popups, there is a flag "Popups activate on button up" (the default) in Settings $\rightarrow$ Preferences $\rightarrow$ Interface.
+To accommodate 2 methods of favorite popups, there is a flag "Popups activate on button up" (the default) in Settings $\rightarrow$ Preferences $\rightarrow$ Appearance.
 When unchecked, "Popups activate on button down".
+In addition, for certain O/S distros which may not have focus policies, you can "Click to activate text focus" or "Click to deactivate text focus" or even both!
+By default they are both unchecked.

-Screenshot which shows a red checkmark under Flags for "Popups activate on button up".
+Screenshot which shows a red checkmark under Flags for "Popups activate on button up" and "Click to deactivate text focus".